 A risk of vendor lock-in

-The big cloud providers - the "hyperscalers" as they are known - are the ones who have the most to lose.
-AWS, Microsoft Azure or Google Cloud - offer powerful proprietary services that are often very well integrated, but not very interoperable.
-A company that builds its IS around services such as AWS Lambda, Azure Functions, BigQueryor Cloud Spanneris soon faced with a structural dependency.
+Large cloud providers – “hyperscalers” such as AWS, Microsoft Azure, or Google Cloud – offer high‑performance proprietary services that are often very well integrated, but poorly interoperable.
+A company that builds its IT system around services such as AWS Lambda, Azure Functions, BigQuery, or Cloud Spanner quickly finds itself facing structural dependency.

 Underestimated exit costs